EricZinda/Perplexity/docs/towrite/treetransformations.md

-                that next node must match or it fails If it fails, the transformer runs against the tree from the place right after where it activated The node where the tranformer was activated gets replaced *entirely* by the replacement node to match a conjunction it needs to be called out specifically as and(h)
+                that next node must match or it fails If it fails, the transformer runs against the tree from the place right after where it activated The node where the tranformer was activated gets replaced *entirely* by the replacement node To match a conjunction it needs to be called out specifically as a conjunction